viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 > In my testing, the MicroBlaze didn't work with a frequency above 210 MHz, so I will stay on 200 MHz in this demo to be safe.
 > Please be aware that if you modify my design and face issues, the first troubleshooting step is to lower the MicroBlaze frequency.

 Search for "clocking" in the IP Catalog and drag Clocking Wizzard to the diagram.
 Double-click on the Clocking Wizzard to configure it.
 We make changes only on the Output Clocks tab.

-Define a single output clock as 200 MHz and set Reset Type Active Low.
+For the reasons described earlier, we will create two output clocks of the same 200 MHz frequency. ck_out1 will clock the MicroBlaze and all other IPs except the MIG.
+The frequency of the ck_out1 can be lowered if any stability issues occur. ck_out2 will clock the MIG Reference Clock and must always be kept on 200 MHz.

+Set Reset Type Active Low because our reset input ck_rst is active low.

 <img src="pictures/clocking_wizzard.png" title="" alt="" width="567">